 21. Tips, tricks and hacks

-One method I find useful in creating content is to publish tips and tricks.
+Another method of content writing for the web and search engines is to publish tips and tricks.

 For example, I summarised 17 tips to improve or fix your website copy.